-Managing Director and General Manager of the Company CEO of the Prysmian Group
+Managing Director and General Manager of the Company.
+Chief Executive Officer of the Prysmian Group.
 He was born in Arezzo on January 8th, 1957.

 For five of over 17 years at Pirelli & C. S.p.A., he ran the Energy Cables and Systems business unit, including the 2002-2003 period when the Group went through a successful reorganization.
 Mr. Battista was awarded his degree in Mechanical Engineering at Florence University in 1981.
 In 1983, he began working at Uno A Erre Italia S.p.A. as Head of the Engineering Office.
 In September 1987, he joined the Operations Department in the Steel Cord business unit of the Pirelli Group in Figline Valdarno.
-In 1997, he was appointed Director of the Pirelli Tyre division's Steel Cord business unit, becoming divisional Purchasing Director in 2001.
+In 1997, he was appointed Director of the Steel Cord business unit of the Pirelli Tyre Division, becoming divisional Purchasing Director in 2001.
 He became CEO of the Group's Energy Cables and Systems business unit in February 2002 and CEO of the Telecom Cables and Systems business unit in December 2004.
-Since June 2014, he has also been the Chairman of Europacable and, since October 2015, he has been a member of the Council on the Board International Electrotechnical Commission.
+Since June 2014, he has also been the Chairman of Europacable and, since October 2015, he has been a member of the International Electrotechnical Commission Council Board.

 He has been a member of the Prysmian Board of Directors since December 2005.
-He was elected to his current position by the Shareholders' Meeting on 18 April 2012 from the slate submitted by the Board of Directors, which obtained the majority of votes.
+He was elected to his current position by the Shareholders' Meeting on 16 April 2015 from the slate submitted by the Board of Directors, which obtained the majority of votes.